-Since 2011, ElephantVoices has run an elephant monitoring, conservation and research project, in Gorongosa National Park, Mozambique ( you can also read about it on the Gorongosa National Park's website).
+Between 2011 and 2019, ElephantVoices ran an elephant monitoring, conservation and research project, in Gorongosa National Park, Mozambique.
 Some of our work in Gorongosa was presented in the six-part documentary series Gorongosa Park: Rebirth of Paradise (in episode 2 and 5) aired on PBS and National Geographic.

 Advocacy & Welfare

 For thousands of years elephants have experienced one of the more exploitative relationships with humankind of any wild species.
 In recent decades, detailed study has taught us that elephants are socially complex, self-aware individuals, who possess distinct histories, personalities and interests, and are capable of suffering.